Last updated on September 30, 2025

 Storage Matrix | Illustration by Patrick Ho

-“Top loader” has become a general slang term for stiff plastic sleeves with an open mouth at the top to store trading cards in.
+“Top loader” is a general slang term for stiff plastic sleeves with an open mouth at the top to store trading cards in.
 The best-known top loaders are made by Ultra PRO, though they hold no form of copyright for the term.
-I’ll be contrasting Ultra PRO’s top loaders with Card Savers.
+Today I contrast two trusted names in card protection: Ultra PRO’s top loaders and Cardboard Gold's Card Savers.

 Card Savers is a copyrighted brand produced exclusively by Cardboard Gold.
-They may be called top loaders much as most people refer to all brands of facial tissue as Kleenex, but they’re distinctly different thanks to a small lip and snug fit that offers a different kind of protection than your traditional top loader.
+They may be called top loaders much as most people refer to all brands of facial tissue as Kleenex, but Card Savers are distinctly different thanks to a small lip and snug fit that offers a different kind of protection than your traditional top loader.

 Before we continue, I want to clarify something: Card Savers come in a variety of sizes, from Card Saver 1 up to 5.
-1 and 2 (henceforth referred to as CS1 and CS2 where necessary) are the only sizes pertaining to trading cards, so I’m only discussing them.
-3-5 are sized for items like dollar bills and Gameboy cards.
+Card Saver 1 and 2 (CS1 and CS2) are the only sizes pertaining to trading cards, so I’ll skip discussions on sizes 3-4 which are for items like dollar bills and postcards.

 Card Quantity

 How many cards fit in these protective sleeves?
-The Card Saver’s simple: one.
+The Card Saver is simple: one.
 These offer a snug fit, so I wouldn’t risk slipping too many inside.
 This applies to CS1 and CS2.

 As for Ultra Pro’s top loaders, they’re cleared for 35 points of thickness for their standard size—they offer sizes with higher point capacities.
-That’s about 3 Magic cards per sleeve (though various printing defects might affect card thickness on a minute scale).
+That’s about three Magic cards of the default size per sleeve (though various printing defects might affect card thickness on a minute scale).
 I’ve had some sellers fit four or five into a top loader, but removing so many cards was very… stressful.
-I wouldn’t recommend it.
+I do not recommend it.

 As for other forms of trading cards, baseball card’s thickness can vary depending on the year they were printed, but many come at 35 points.
-I’d research your card’s dimensions before attempting to sleeve multiple cards.
+Research your card’s dimensions before attempting to sleeve multiple cards.

-To check off other trading card games, a top loader could hold about two Yu-Gi-Oh! cards, two Pokémon cards, and two Lorcana cards.
+To check off other trading card games, a top loader could hold about two Yu-Gi-Oh! cards, two Pokémon cards, or two Lorcana cards.

 Price

 What’s this costing you?
 Checking against Amazon prices, Ultra PRO’s top loaders cost about 25 cents per sleeve.
-As for Card Savers, CS1 goes for 20 cents apiece while CS2 is about 30 cents.
+As for Card Savers, CS1 goes for 13 cents apiece while the slightly smaller CS2 is about 11 cents.

 Packaging size is a factor as well; the smallest pack of top loaders you can purchase contains 25 sleeves while the smallest packet of Card Savers, for both sizes, is 50.
 Even though top loaders cost more per sleeve, purchasing the smaller size may be more economical depending on your needs.